 - Go back to the salon technician who applied the extensions

 Normally professional eyelash extensions are applied with a special, extra strong hold super glue made for cosmetic purposes, which is what makes it so challenging to remove the extensions once they are on.
-If for whatever reason you are not happy with the way your extensions look, if you don’t like the way your outgrown extensions look, or if you are experiencing some sort of pain, it is best to go back to the technician that applied your extensions initially, and explain to them how you feel.
-If they did something incorrectly, technicians are normally quick to remove the extensions and resolve the issues, which is why it would be wise to go back to your initial eyelash professional or if you simply want any left lashes gone.
+If for whatever reason you are not happy with the way your extensions look, if you don’t like the way your outgrown extensions look, or if you are experiencing some sort of pain, it is best to go back to the technician that applied your extensions initially and explain to them how you feel.
+If they did something incorrectly, technicians are normally quick to remove the extensions and resolve the issue, which is why it would be wise to go back to your initial eyelash professional, or if you simply want any left lashes gone you should also go see your lash tech.
 Eyelash extensions professionals have all the right tools and solvents to make the removal process a breeze.

 - Go to a different salon if you’re concerned about the application

 If you happened to experience an eyelash extension application that was not done correctly, or if you are not happy with the final result because something just looks off, it is wise to consider going to a different salon or technician for the removal.
 Sometimes individuals who are still practicing and learning the eyelash extension process offer discounted rates, but this procedure is one that you will want an extremely qualified individual to complete, for super glue can be dangerous if applied incorrectly.
 With that being said, you should absolutely get in contact with a new, reputable salon if you are experiencing pain around your eyes or along your lash line.
 The specialized glue used during extensions could have ended up somewhere it should not have, which leads to discomfort and possible damage to natural lashes.